What Is Full Spectrum LED Lighting?

 Visible and Invisible Light

 Most electromagnetic radiations are defined with reference to visible light.
-This would naturally pop up a question like, “is there any such thing as invisible light?”
+This would naturally pop up a question like, “Is there any such thing as invisible light?”
 The answer is simple.
 Radiations that cannot be perceived by the naked eye are invisible, while others that manifest as colors are in the visible spectrum.

 The visible spectrum is bounded on the left by Gamma rays, UV rays, and X-rays.
-It is also bo8nded to the left by Infrared rays, Microwaves, Long radio waves, and radio waves.
+It is also bounded to the left by Infrared rays, Microwaves, Long radio waves, and radio waves.
 In all, the visible spectrum is a stand-alone concept from which other rays draw reference.

 To accurately mimic natural sunlight, LED plant grow lights must have the requisite lights in the visible spectrum.
 The most crucial characteristic of the visible light spectrum is color, which is demonstrated by the seven colors of the rainbow.